decretist/ICMCL17/paper/ICMCL17.md

-I have tried to emphasize that the project I have been presenting here today is very much a work in progress and that the results, although interesting, are limited to the dicta, and therefore should not be taken as anything more than a proof of concept.
+I have tried to emphasize that the project I have been presenting here today is very much a work in progress and that the results, although interesting, are limited to the *dicta*, and therefore should not be taken as anything more than a proof of concept.

 Casual searching through the MGH e-text of the Friedberg edition